chuanhao01/Tasker_Bot/worksheets/api.md

 ## Basic GET Result API

-# Note need to rmb to check this after update from tcher

 This is the API endpoint to get the result for the basic problem statement

 | attribute   | value         |